camunda/camunda-bpm-examples/spring-boot-starter/example-twitter/README.md

 4. You can configure your Spring Boot application using `application.yaml` file.
 All possible Camunda-specific configuration parameters are listed [here](https://stage.docs.camunda.org/manual/develop/user-guide/spring-boot-integration/configuration/)

 5. This example provides two implementations for posting a Tweet:
-* `TweetContentOfflineDelegate` (default) - will just pring the tweet content on console
+* `TweetContentOfflineDelegate` (default) - will just print the tweet content on console
 * `TweetContentDelegate` - will really post a tweet on http://twitter.com/#!/camunda_demo

 You can switch between two implementation by making one of the the Spring bean with `tweetAdapter` bean name.
 This `tweetAdapter` bean is further referenced in